 By Order No. PSC-03-288-PCO-TP, issued March 4, 2003, Staff's Motion to Revise Order Establishing Procedure was granted.
 On May 15, 2003, pursuant to Rules 1.160 and 1.280 of the Florida Rules of Civil Procedure and Rule 28-106.204, Florida Administrative Code, Verizon and Sprint (Joint Movants) filed an Emergency Joint Motion to Strike, or in the Alternative for an Extension of Time (Joint Motion).
 By Order No. PSC-03-0702-FOF-TP, issued June 11, 2003 we approved the agreement reached between the parties and our staff to resolve the Joint Motion to Strike, or in the Alternative Grant an Extension of Time.
 By Order No. PSC-03-0776-PCO-TP, issued July 1, 2003, the procedural schedule was modified to reflect the agreement reached between the parties and our staff.
+Phase I of the proceedings were concluded with the issuance of Order No. PSC-03-1358-FOF-TP, issued November 26, 2003.

-On June 20, 2003, Verizon filed a request for confidential classification.
-In its request, Verizon seeks confidential classification of specified information contained in its responses to Staff's Eighth Set of Interrogatories and the Eighth Request for Production of Documents.
-(Document No. 05517-03).
+On September 8, 2003, Verizon filed a request for confidential classification.
+In its request, Verizon seeks confidential classification of specified information contained in its supplemental responses to Staff's Request for Production of Documents (No. 100) (Document Nos.
+08279-03 and 08280-03).
 Attachment A contains an explanation of the proprietary information along with a list identifying the location of the information designated by Verizon as confidential.

-On July 15, 2003, Verizon filed a request for confidential classification.
-Verizon seeks confidential classification of specified information contained in its responses to Staff's Ninth Request for Production of Documents.
-(Document No. 06206-03).
+On September 10, 2003, Verizon filed a request for confidential classification.
+Verizon seeks confidential classification of specified information contained in its responses to Covad's First Request for Production of Documents (No. 1).
+(Document No. 08550-03).
 Attachment B contains an explanation of the proprietary information along with a list identifying the location of the information designated by Verizon as confidential.